zkessin/erlog-server/README.md

 ````

-This will create a module that has the erlang function that takes the
+This will create a module that has the Erlang function that takes the
 PID of the server and the other parameters and returns the return
 value specified in prolog.